hwelsters/chicken-crossing/README.md

 ![image](https://user-images.githubusercontent.com/84760072/187482587-ab5f1a3c-266c-480c-ab81-4ee6cae9270d.png)
-Chicken crossing is a [sokoban](https://en.wikipedia.org/wiki/Sokoban) game created in Unity and C# about solving strange and mysterious dungeons to reunite a chicken with her chicks.
+Chicken crossing is a 🧦[sokoban](https://en.wikipedia.org/wiki/Sokoban)🧦 game created in Unity and C# about solving strange and mysterious dungeons to reunite a chicken with her chicks.
 In the game, you push around blocks with unique properties to solve puzzles.

-Behold:
+Also, you're a 🐔 chicken

+✨Behold✨:
 ![image](https://user-images.githubusercontent.com/84760072/187483330-662b5c9c-e87a-4d10-92cd-6124d8819e89.png)

-## Playing it:
+## 🎮 Playing it:
 You can play the game for free here: [chicken crossing](https://hwelsters.itch.io/chicken-crossing)

-## FAQ
+## 🤔 FAQ
 #### Is the game free?
 Yes
 #### What game engine did you use?